jitsi/jitsi-test-lab/README.md

 # Configuration
-The aplication comes with a default `config.json` file, which can be used to provide a configuration preset.
-See `config.example.json` for the format and supported fields. **Note that this file is exposed publically by design, don't include private information (e.g. keys) unless you intend to make them available to users of the app**.
+The aplication comes with a default `config.json` file, which can be used to provide a configuration preset. **Note that this file is exposed publically by design, don't include private information (e.g. keys) unless you intend to make them available to users of the app**.

 Users are also able to configure the environment in their browsers, which stores the configuration in local storate.